blackTay/sebcom-network/README.md

 A secure backup communication system.
 Doesn't rely on cellular networks.
 Doesn't use screens.

 ## What is it?
 Have you ever needed to communicate in an area without a cellular network?
-You may have realized that in such a situation, our high-tech phones are as useless as a rock.
+You may have realized that our high-tech phones are as useless as a rock in such a situation.

-This project provides a solution, and enables even the transmission of highly confidential information.
+This project provides a solution to that issue and enables the transmission of highly confidential information.

 ## How does it work?

 You connect your keyboard to a microcontroller, type your message, and hit enter.
 Your message gets encrypted (AES256) and transmitted to the receiver on the 868 MHz frequency band (915 MHz in the U.S.).

-When you receive a message, it gets decrypted, and will be displayed upon a button click from your side.
+When you receive a message, it gets decrypted and will be displayed upon a button click from your side.
 Once you decide to read the message, it exists nowhere but on the ePaper display: It stays -- even in the case of power loss -- on screen until you hit a reset button.

 (Yes, this resembles mission impossible)